-When it comes to freight shipping, there are a lot of choices out there.
+When it comes to your freight shipping needs, there are a lot of choices out there.
 But for those in the transportation industry, it often comes down to which trailer is the best for the job.
 Dry vans and flatbed trailers are the two most common.
 But when it comes to dry van vs. flatbed, what is the right choice for your business?
 It’s important to understand both before you can make that call.

 When it comes to flatbed vs. dry van trailers, you need to consider the dimensions, weight capacity, how each trailer is loaded, and what it can carry.
 The right one for you depends on what you plan to haul.

-Dimensions and specs
+Dry van dimensions and specs

 They can also have either air glide or spring suspension systems.
 The dry van you choose will depend on what you most commonly haul, how far you carry it, at what rate, and even things like the typical local weather and the type of docks you encounter at loading and unloading locations.